-7. You feel intimidated, threatened, harassed, or abused in any way: Students should report it immediately to a teacher or vice-principal.
-Students can also access the 'Report Bullying Now' icon on the school website.

-9. You wish to report serious inappropriate behaviours: Students should speak with a staff member and/or report to the office.

-10. You are having trouble achieving success in one of your courses:

-Students should speak to the subject teacher to let them know of their concerns/ questions.
-Check in with Academic Resource, the Virtual Hub, or Guidance for further support and/or see your vice-principal for additional assistance.

-11. You have forgotten or lost your mask while you are at school:

-Masks must be worn at all times in the school.
+- 7. You feel intimidated, threatened, harassed, or abused in any way: Students should report it immediately to a teacher or vice-principal.
+Students can also access the 'Report Bullying Now' icon on the school website. - 8.
+The vending machine takes your money but does not surrender the food/drink: Please contact the vendor using the contact information on the inside right of the machine. - 9.
+You wish to report serious inappropriate behaviours: Students should speak with a staff member and/or report to the office. - 10.
+You are having trouble achieving success in one of your courses: Students should speak to the subject teacher to let them know of their concerns/ questions.
+Check in with Academic Resource, the Virtual Hub, or Guidance for further support and/or see your vice-principal for additional assistance. - 11.
+You have forgotten or lost your mask while you are at school: Masks must be worn at all times in the school.
 Please speak to your teacher and he/she can provide a mask in class for you.

-Report Bullying

-Now